ntrappe/cse110-w21-group33/README.md

 ---

 #### Meeting Notes
-- All meeting notes can be found under [/admin/meetings](https://github.com/ntrappe/cse110-w21-group33/tree/main/admin/meetings).
+- All meeting notes can be found in the Wiki
 - They should be in ***Markdown*** format and labeled as *mm-dd-yy-topic*.md (e.g. 01-19-21-kickoff.md).
 - They should include: type of meeting, attendance, time/place, items for future investigation, decision etc.
-- For a sample of the meeting notes, click [here](https://github.com/ntrappe/cse110-w21-group33/tree/main/admin/meetings/01-18-21-sample.md).
+- For a sample of the meeting notes, click [here](https://github.com/ntrappe/cse110-w21-group33/wiki/01-18-21-sample).
 - We will assign a note taker on a rotating basis so that everyone has a chance to enjoy this responsibility.

 | Week | Group Meet 1 Date | Note Taker | Group Meet 2 Date* | Note Taker* | Chad Meet Date | Note Taker |